 However, you pay the price by not having all the essential features you saw in the above applications like versioning, storyboard, writing templates, etc.

-So, does it has anything good that could make it worth at least for a trial?
+So, does it have anything good that could make it worth at least for a trial?
 Well, there are some plus points.

-#1 FocusWriter has a very straightforward, distraction-free interface where all you see is a blank white paper.
+#1 FocusWriter has a very straightforward, distraction-free user interface where all you see is a blank white paper.
 There’s no tabs, navigation buttons; you can’t even see your computer’s clock.
 The makes it great for .